 A new numbering scheme suggested for Group A AMRD would not be necessary because:

-Recommendation ITU-R M.585 has a MMSI numbering scheme for AIS AtoNs that is suitable for Mobile AtoNs and also has a numbering scheme for MOB Class M (Group A AMRD)
+Recommendation ITU-R M.585 has a MMSI numbering scheme for AIS AtoN that is suitable for Mobile AtoN and also has a numbering scheme for MOB Class M (Group A AMRD)

 The competent authority remains responsible for the establishment and operation of AtoN.
 The use of the current MMSI numbering scheme for AIS AtoN will ensure Mobile AtoN applicants go through the regulatory approval process.

-Without a regulatory approval process and use of a freeform numbering scheme, it is possible that Competent Authorities would have no control over the deployment of Mobile AtoNs.
+Without a regulatory approval process and use of a freeform numbering scheme, it is possible that Competent Authorities would have no control over the deployment of Mobile AtoN.

-For Mobile AtoN, the AIS message in ITU-R M.1371 should include course over ground and speed over ground (COG and SOG).

-IALA propose that a new AIS message is required to achieve this.

-In the interim, to maintain support for legacy systems, AIS message 21 should be used to indicate Mobile AtoNs.
-This could be achieved by updating Table 74 of the ITU-R M.1371-5 to reflect that Mobile AtoNs are captured by aids-to-navigation code 31.
+AIS message 21 should be used to indicate Mobile AtoN.
+This could be achieved by updating Table 74 of the ITU-R M.1371-5 to reflect that Mobile AtoN are captured by aids-to-navigation code 31.

 The AtoN type/nature as reflected in table 74 of ITU-R M.1371-5, shall include the word “MOBILE” The name field of the AtoN in message 21 should reflect the nature of the hazard. – for example “MARKER DRIFTING CONTAINER”

-IALA recommends that in Annex 1 of ITU “WORKING DOCUMENT TOWARDS A PRELIMINARY DRAFT NEW RECOMMENDATION ITU-R M.[AMRD]”:
+IALA strongly recommends that in Annex 1 of ITU “WORKING DOCUMENT TOWARDS A PRELIMINARY DRAFT NEW RECOMMENDATION ITU-R M.[AMRD]”:

 The height of an antenna for an AIS device on a Mobile AtoN will vary depending on the situation - for example, drifting container vs drifting wreck.
 It should not be limited to 1 metre.